giometrix/TableStorage.Abstractions.TableEntityConverters/README.md

 The library will convert simple properties to fields in Azure Table Storage.
 Complex types will serialize as json.

+## :bangbang: Important Note About Versioning
+`TableStorage.Abstractions.TableEntityConverters` uses semantic versioning.
+Anything changes to a major release should not be breaking, e.g. upgrading to 1.5 from 1.4 should not require a code change.

+The upgrade from 1.5 to 2.0 does not introduce changes needed in your use of `TableStorage.Abstractions.TableEntityConverters`, however the underlying table storage SDK is now using the newer [Azure.Data.Tables](https://www.nuget.org/packages/Azure.Data.Tables/) instead of the older [Microsoft.Azure.Cosmos.Table](https://www.nuget.org/packages/Microsoft.Azure.Cosmos.Table/) SDK.

+If you directly use Microsoft's Table Storage SDK, you will need to use `Azure.Data.Tables`.
+It should not require much change, but nevertheless it is a change.
+If you do not want to upgrade at this time, stick with `TableStorage.Abstractions.TableEntityConverters` 1.5.

 Examples
 ========
 We'll use the following two classes for our examples